leiforion/dao/CONTRIBUTE.md

   1. Make sure that it is not assigned to a squad, or if another builder is planning to tackle it.
 If it's assigined you can reach the Point of Contact to ask if you can jump in, or select another item from the roadmap.

-### The issue i am most interested in has been already assigned.
+### The issue I am most interested in has been already assigned.
 Can I still help?
   If the specific issue is already assigned, you can still:
   1. Find details of how that squad is tackling that milestone on the specific roadmap issue, by going to their approved [work proposals](./spending-proposals)
   1. Reach out to **Point of Contact** listed on the spending proposal, and they should guide you in finding the right tasks to collaborate on.